Cite evidence and reference specific parts of the research when giving feedback.

 Open, communicative, replicable science

-See our guidelines below for more details on each of these.
+See our for more details on each of these.
 Please don't structure your review according to these metrics, just pay some attention to them.

 If you have questions about the authors’ work, you can ask them anonymously: we will facilitate this.